Amd-Khalid/Application-Security-Testing-DVWA/README.md

-Explanation of why it worked: This method bypasses the low security level by introducing a new parameter for passed_captcha which the server verifies in the POST request.
-However the server is still relying on the client-side for authorization, hence simply using developer tools to inject this next parameter as passed is enough to bypass once again.
+Explanation of why it worked: The PHP source code contains a fallback condition that grants authorization if the g-recaptcha-response parameter exactly matches hidd3n_valu3 and the HTTP User-Agent header matches reCAPTCHA.
+By using browser developer tools to manually spoof the header and inject the required form data, an attacker can trivially bypass the intended CAPTCHA enforcement without needing an external proxy.